AsifShaafi/adv_ood-kwic/README.md

 Output:

 ```
-[Department of Computer Science, Key Word in Context]

 Computer Science Department of                  line: 0
 Context Key Word in                     line: 1
 Department of Computer Science                  line: 0